GPS Repeaters For Aircraft Hangars

 The coverage area achieved is partly determined by the height of the repeater above the ground.

-Repeaters can also be wall-mounted with their signal beaming horizontally across the indoor space; signal will reach up to 50m in clear space
+Repeaters can also be wall-mounted with their signal beaming horizontally across the indoor space; signal will reach 40-50 meters in clear space

 A repeater kit comes with all you need to get indoor GPS signal in your hangar.